 - Show that other people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour.

-- Understand the importance of identifying and combatting discrimination.
+- Understand the importance of identifying and combating discrimination.